This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Lemon balm essential oil is sometimes also known as Melissa oil.
 While it’s difficult to make your own oil, you can make tea, cold infusions, salves and more at home.

-Here’s a simple herbal lemon balm tea recipe to try: Steep the fresh leaves for 15 minutes or so in very hot water, remove leaves and (optional) add raw honey as a natural sweetener.
+Here’s a simple herbal lemon balm tea recipe to try: Steep the fresh leaves for 15 minutes or so in very hot water, remove leaves and (optionally) add raw honey as a natural sweetener.

 Another option is making a “cold infusion” by placing the leaves in a glass jar with cold water (one tablespoon per cup of water) and letting the jar infuse overnight before drinking in the morning.